OroChippw/Nvjpeg-ImageCompressor/README.md

 ### How to build and run
 ```
-# Open the terminal, enter the source code directory where CMakeLists.txt is located, and create a new build folder
+# Enter the source code directory where CMakeLists.txt is located, and create a new build folder
 mkdir build
-# enter the build folder and run CMake to configure the project
+# Enter the build folder and run CMake to configure the project
 cd build
 cmake ..
 # Use the build system to compile/link this project